-Fungal germs that cause jock itch can also be a problem in the groin.
-This germ is the same fungal organism that causes athlete’s foot, and it is common.
+- fungal germs that cause jock itch (this germ is the same fungal organism that causes athlete’s foot, and it is common).

 Moist skin occluded by dirty cloth is a happy place where all these microbes can thrive.

 During the course of wear, your underpants accumulate sweat, germs and secretions, not to mention occasional fecal material.
 It’s not a pretty subject to discuss.
 Good hygiene is important for both your underpants as well as your skin to prevent infection and rashes in this moist area.
 Because the groin skin is often moist, it will leach a residue of chemicals out of underwear fabric.

 Common chemicals you want to avoid in your underwear include:

 Another common chemical and allergen exposure risk associated with underwear is elastic.

 All elastic degrades over time and will be leached out by sweat.
 Using chlorine bleach or a hot drier will speed the degradation of elastic.
 If you become allergic to elastic, it creates a life-long allergy to elastic products.
 Trust me when I say that it is hard to avoid elastic in clothing… so take good care of the elastic in your undergarments and discard any with worn elastic before you become allergic.
 You can see that how you wash your underwear is important.